 The only way we train our ears to distinguish sounds in foreign speech is by lots and lots of exposure.
 Listen, listen and listen some more.
 And this takes time.

-There are a lot of people around who claim to master languages in extremely short amounts of time and I don’t doubt that they can speak extremely well, but I’m always skeptical about their level of listening comprehension in that time.
+There are a lot of people around who claim to master languages in extremely short amounts of time and I don’t doubt that they can speak well but I’m always skeptical about their level of listening comprehension in that time.

-Next year (2012) marks one decade of my journey with the Arabic language.
-I started studying this language and some its dialects when I was 18 years old and I’m still working at it.
+I’ve been on a journey with the Arabic language for over 12 years.
+I started studying this language and some its dialects when I was 18 years old and I’m still working away at it.

-Despite my relentless determination and enthusiasm in my first year of Arabic, it wasn’t until about 3 years after I had started this journey that I one day had this incredible epiphany moment during a conversation with some Egyptian friends.
+Despite my determination and enthusiasm in my first year of Arabic, it wasn’t until about 3 years after I had started that I one day had this incredible epiphany moment during a conversation with some Egyptian friends.

 “Oh my God!
 Everything you’re saying right now makes perfect sense to me!
-I don’t even have to try to understand you – I just get it.”
+I don’t really have to try to understand you anymore – I just get it.”

 How you can improve your listening comprehension skills

-As I said, there are no shortcuts to this.
-You need to have a lot of exposure to real, native speaker conversation in order to get better at it.
+You need to have a lot of exposure to native speaker conversation in order to get better at it.

-Here’s one highly effective method that I use to get the most out of listening material to train my comprehension skills:
+Here’s one really useful method that I use when I don’t have anyone else to speak to get the most out of listening material and train my comprehension skills:

 Now you’ve got your favorite foreign movie scene for easy listening while you’re driving, walking or doing the house chores.

-If you find it hard to make out certain words, try using Audacity to slow down the speed of the MP3 so you can hear it better.
+If you find it hard to make out certain words, try using Audacity to slow down the speed of the sound file so you can hear it better.

 This was written by Donovan Nagel.